vapor/sql-kit/README.md

 ### Major Releases

-The table below shows a list of PostgresNIO major releases alongside their compatible NIO and Swift versions.
+The table below shows a list of SQLKit major releases alongside their compatible NIO and Swift versions.

 |Version|NIO|Swift|SPM|
 |-|-|-|-|